 B-603-1: Verifying Start Date for Closure

-Supporting documentation that verifies the customer's start date of employment must be in the customer’s case file before the case closure and must include the method used to verify the customer’s start date.
+Supporting documentation that verifies the customer's start date of employment must be in the customer’s case file before the case closure and a case note must be entered to include the method used to verify the customer’s start date.
 This includes employment that was obtained before receiving VR services if VR assisted with maintaining this employment.
-This documentation may be obtained at any time during the life of the case.
+This documentation may be obtained at any time during the life of the case and does not need to be re-verified at closure, unless there are changes to the start date that was initially verified.
 VR staff must first attempt to obtain one of the following primary source documents to verify the start date:

 A pay stub that identifies the customer's start date;